 50 fun things to do this winter in Chicago!

 Chicago is a wonderful city with endless opportunities for entertainment and recreation.
-Chicago’s world class cultural attractions and amazing architecture are the standouts of this great city.
-Unfortunately, many tourists never consider Chicago to be a winter vacation destination due to the snow and cold temperatures.
+Chicago’s world-class cultural attractions and amazing architecture are the standouts of this great city.
+Unfortunately, many tourists never consider Chicago to be a winter vacation destination due to the frequent snow storms and frigid temperatures.
 Luckily, many of the best attractions are located indoors, and the festive outdoor attractions are worth braving the cold, bundled up of course!

 Do you think of Chicago as a summer only destination?
 You are missing out big time if a winter vacation has never crossed your mind!
 In Chicago, there is plenty of fun to be had year-round!
 As a long time former resident, I have come up with some of my favorite things to do over the winter months.
-In fact, I actually prefer the winter months due to the quieter atmosphere and abundance of dreary, snowy days.
+In fact, I actually prefer the winter months due to the quieter atmosphere and abundance of tranquil dreary, snowy days.
+Fewer crowds, discounted hotels and attractions, and a laid-back appeal are just some benefits of visiting over the winter season.

 Whether you are a local looking for new interesting activities this winter, or a tourist planning a winter getaway, you are bound to find a few ideas for winter fun on my list.
 What are your favorite Chicago winter activities?
 Feel free to give your own suggestions in the comments below!